ScilifelabDataCentre/RDM-guidelines/content/data-life-cycle/share.md

 <div class="collapse" id="collapseExample4">
   <div class="card card-body">
   <span>
   FEGA Sweden is a repository for storing and sharing personally identifiable genetic and phenotypic data in Sweden in a way that meets the requirements of the General Data Protection Regulation (GDPR).
 It is part of the <a href="https://ega-archive.org/about/projects-and-funders/federated-ega/" target="_blank">Federated European Genome-phenome Archive</a>, which is a network consisting of several national nodes and the European Genome-phenome Archive (EGA).
-Researchers can create a submission request by filling in a form on the website</a>.
+Researchers can create a submission request by filling in a form on the website.
   </span>
   <br>
   <a class="link-teal" href="https://fega.nbis.se/" target="_blank"><b>Visit FEGA Sweden <i class="bi bi-box-arrow-up-right"></i></b></a>